 10. There Are So Many Places To Try It

-Haulover Beach on Miami’s Atlantic coast is a great place to experience your first nakation.
-If you like to enjoy the great outdoors under canvas, pitch your tent in a remote spot in the countryside or check into a more rustic naturist resort.
+If you like to enjoy the great outdoors under canvas, pitch your tent in a remote spot in the countryside or check into a more rustic nudist resort — (check out the American Association For Nude Recreation site for a comprehensive list of clothing-optional resorts).
 Either way, sleep naked and don’t bother to dress until you have packed away your tent.
-If you enjoy sightseeing, how about staying in a nudist-friendly B&B (Nuance in Michigan is a fine example) or a condo with a secluded pool you can use in the raw; check out B&Bs in Key West, for example.
+If you enjoy sightseeing, how about staying in a nudist-friendly bed and breakfast (Nuance in Michigan is a fine example) or a condo with a secluded pool you can use in the raw; check out bed and breakfasts in Key West, for example.

 If sailing is your thing, charter a crewed clothing-optional tour or join other like-minded folks on a nude cruise (check out Bare Necessities).
 If you are ready to go “all in,” stay at a naturist resort — there are hundreds to choose from in North America alone — where you can be nude all day (and night) long.
 Resorts vary in style — from basic “rustic” to five-star luxury, but they all offer the opportunity to relax, walk, swim, and often play sports — all without a stitch of clothing.